-We’ll cover a few frequently asked questions, before diving into detailed information about a number of state and federal student loan forgiveness programs that might be relevant to your situation.
+However, our guide to teacher loan forgiveness can help you along the way.
+We’ll cover a few frequently asked questions before diving into more detailed information about a number of state and federal student loan forgiveness programs that can help teachers specifically.

 The details of what you’ll need to do in order to take advantage of each program are different, so we’ll cover some of these in the sections below.